-- (1) Subject to subsection (5), no person may carry out a material change of use on any premises in the SBICSDA without the approval of the Coordinator-General. - (2) An application for an approval for a material change of use of premises in the SBICSDA must be made under part 8 of this development scheme.
+- (1) Subject to this development scheme, no person may carry out a material change of use on any premises in the SBICSDA without the approval of the Coordinator-General. - (2) An application for an approval for a material change of use of premises in the SBICSDA must be made under section 8 of this development scheme.